Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Taxi

-- Short hops if you get lucky with availability
+Best for: short hops if you get lucky with availability.

 Private Santorini port transfer or private tour

-Cable car tips that save time and energy
+What cable car tips save time and energy?

 The cable car can be your best friend, if you treat it like a limited resource.